kodecocodes/i9t/custom-segues/custom-segues.markdown

 In this chapter you will discover how to create your own library of custom segues.
 You'll need basic knowledge of storyboards and segues, but as long as you've understood the previous chapter What's New In Storyboards you'll be fine.

-Now you'll find out how to:
+You'll find out how to:

 * Create a custom segue
 * Animate a custom transition within the segue